-Comparing the Bell helicopter to those that both came before it and came after it, it’s fascinating to look at how the technology of rotary-winged aircrafts have changed over the years, and how these changes have effected the design and capabilities of helicopters.
+Comparing the Bell helicopter to those that both came before it and came after it, it’s fascinating to look at how the technology of rotary-winged aircraft have changed over the years, and how these changes have affected the design and capabilities of helicopters.

 In addition to the helicopters and gyrocopters on display, the museum is also home to memorabilia related to helicopters.
 Items such as helicopter toys and models are on display along the museum’s walls.
 There is also a very nice display about the history of rotary-winged aircraft in the Delaware Valley.
 Also inside the museum is a theater that shows historic footage of helicopters, a research library, and a great helicopter-themed kids play area.